Food Truck Insurance: Cost & Coverage

-Food truck insurance includes policies that cover your truck, property, equipment, employees, and liability.
-Food truck insurance costs vary depending on many factors, which begin with your truck—such as the kind of vehicle it is, its age, and the value of equipment installed in it—and the total price will depend on the policies you purchase.
-The most basic policies any food truck needs are commercial auto and general liability and, typically, these can start at $4,000 annually and increase with added coverages and risk.
+Additionally, the total price will depend on the policies you purchase.
+The most basic policies any food truck needs are commercial auto and general liability, and these typically start at $3,000 annually and increase with added coverages and risk.

 You should expect to pay a minimum of $2,500 for commercial auto and around $1,500 annually for a basic business owner’s policy (BOP).
 The BOP is a policy that combines two coverages: your property and liability.